yohman/twitter/README.md

 from textblob import TextBlob

 # word clouds
-from wordcloud import WordCloud, STOPWORDS# get the tweets
+from wordcloud import WordCloud, STOPWORDS

 #
 # Bring in tweets